npm-wharf/kickerd/README.md

 ## Setting Configuration

+The simplest way to configure your app is to use the tool [furthermore](https://www.npmjs.com/package/furthermore).

 ### Global Keys

 When keys used between multiple services, e.g., shared AWS credentials, simply use the prefix of `${environment}/${key}`.